Learning Measurement & Impact Services

 At the conclusion of the analysis by our world-class analytics faculty and team, you will receive a report, stating an unbiased ROI of your training investment.
 For instance, our analysis for an IT consulting company found that the positive impact (rate of promotion) for women taking the training was even larger than that for men.

-How to Measure Learning & Development
+How We Measure Learning & Development

 In order to perform this analysis, Carlson Executive Education uses anonymized individual data from a minimum of 30 program participants.
 This data is held in strict confidence following University of Minnesota protocols and may be normalized to provide an additional layer of privacy.
 There are two options for analysis, and each methodology requires a different set of data.
 There are also options for situations where historical performance data is not available.